 A fairly new ingredient to me, I tried my first black garlic just the other day: I just peeled it and ate it as it was.
-I have to say, I had mixed feelings about the flavour: concentrated balsamic vinegar with a hint of aniseed, with a sweet garlic flavour (more like roasted garlic flavour than raw garlic) just coming through.
-It was quite sharp but not unpleasant, yet it didn’t have the “wow” feeling eaten just as it was.
+I have to say, I initially had mixed feelings about the flavour: concentrated balsamic vinegar with a hint of aniseed, with a sweet garlic flavour (more like roasted garlic flavour than raw garlic) just coming through.

 However, when used in baking it is a wonderful ingredient and gives a great flavour.
 My first bake with black garlic was bread.